Don’t let confusion about which supplies to get stop you from becoming an oil painter.

 Canvas is stretched over a framework of wooden stretcher bars and then stapled, so it remains tight.

 It has a noticeable texture/weave that grips paint well and is usually primed with white gesso for oil painting.

-You can buy them pre-made and pre-primed from art supply stores or make your own canvases, although it takes some practice and instruction.
+You can buy them pre-made and pre-primed from art supply stores at almost any canvas size.
+Alternatively, you can make your own canvases, although it takes some practice and instruction.